ipqa-research/yaeos/doc/page/usage/eos/index.md

 depend on the substance.
 For mixtures, the \(a\) and \(b\) parameters are calculated from the pure components parameters using a mixing rule.

-The modern wat of defining an EOS is through a mathematical model that express the residuel Helmholtz free energy as a function of the mole number, volume and temperature.
+The modern way of defining an EOS is through a mathematical model that express the residual Helmholtz free energy as a function of the mole number, volume and temperature.
 This approach is more general and allows for a more flexible definition of the EOS in the context of implementing it in code.
 All thermodynamic properties can be calculated from the residual Helmholtz free